30 Ways Tap Water Could Ruin Your Health

 Public water systems use chlorine and other disinfectants to ensure blue-green algae bloom doesn't affect the water quality.
 However, if a severe bloom event occurs in your local area, the public water company's treatment facility may have trouble keeping up with the removal of these bacteria and toxins.

-The Remedy Rx: If you know your area is experiencing an algae bloom, follow the instructions given by your water company.
+The Rx: If you know your area is experiencing an algae bloom, follow the instructions given by your water company.
 You may be required to boil the water before use or you may be advised not to use your tap water at all for a period of time.
 According to the EPA, nutrients like nitrogen and phosphorus may encourage cyanobacteria to grow.
 Excessive nutrients like these can leak into water from local agricultural facilities and industrial centers.
 Ensure your water doesn't have high levels of these bacteria by reviewing your water report.
 You can also install a whole-house filter that targets these nutrients and bacteria.

 Your stagnant tap could breed organisms

 Most bacteria love to grow in moist, dark places so what could be a more perfect environment than your home's pipes?
 If there's a breach in your pipes or they haven't been used in a while, bacteria and organisms can begin to grow and breed.
 If you use this contaminated water, you may begin to see negative health effects.
 According to Weitz, "Drinking and bathing in contaminated water can cause chronic health issues, including joint pain; damage to the brain, kidneys, and neurological system; skin rashes and other dermatological problems; body numbness; gastrointestinal illness; hair loss; and immune deficiencies.
 If you or a family member has any of these symptoms, your water may be to blame."